frederic-perez/AmE-dictionary/data/dictionary.md

 __syrup__ _n_ _Maple syrup._
 __syrupy__ _adj_ :two: Cloyingly sweet or sentimental. _Syn_ saccharine, treacly _I can appreciate a sentimental or romantic film, but syrupy “chick flicks” are another thing altogether._
 __systemic__ _adj_ :three::hammer:
+__systems hardening__ _n_ The process of securing a server or computer system by minimizing its attack surface, or surface of vulnerability, and potential attack vectors.
 __syzygy__ _n_ :two::hammer:
 __T-ball__
 __T&A__